avalkon/auto-refresh/README.md

 # Auto-Refresh and Acquire

 Automatically refreshes on NTA, acquires on Acquire if available.
-The auto-acquire is not quite as fast as a plugin can be, but it's probably faster than you can manually click.
+The auto-acquire is not quite as fast as an extension can be, but it's probably faster than you can manually click.
 At least if you're me.
 Auto-acquire is not necessary for time tracking if you manually trigger the acquire time.

 # Auto-Submit

  The auto-submit function is a time-tracker, notification sound, and auto-click.
 The click is disabled by default, change it in the settings menu after testing that it works for you.
-The click setting is not persistent, so you have to re-set it to on each time you open the program, or else modify the actual .py.
-I'll look into an external settings file to make settings persistent soon.
-Auto-Submit does not always recognize/trigger on short (like 2 minutes) tasks.
+Auto-Submit does not always recognize/trigger on short(like 2 minutes) tasks.
 Probably needs more reference images.
 Auto-submit is not necessary for time tracking, if you  manually trigger the submit time.

 # Time Logging